-The following article provides an overview of the federal crime of counterfeiting and related issues.
+This article provides an overview of counterfeiting and related issues.

-Fakes that are forbidden by federal law involve the production, possession, and use of fake documents that are used to defraud the U.S. government.
-Counterfeit items that are covered by federal counterfeit crime laws include:
+Federal counterfeiting law forbids the production, possession, and use of fake documents that are used to defraud the U.S. government and others.
+Counterfeits that are covered by federal counterfeit crime laws include:

 - Ship's papers

 - Military passes, permits, discharge papers, and other documents

 - Legal documents such as deeds, power of attorney documents, certificates, receipts, contracts, and other documents for sending and receiving intending to enable a person to claim any sum of money from the United States or its officers

 - Government documents, including the signatures of judges and court officers